Karyopharm’s Expanded Access Program

-The purpose of expanded access programs is to provide patients who have a serious, chronic, or life-threatening disease or condition, and who have an unmet medical need and have exhausted all approved treatment options, with access to certain promising medicines which have not yet been approved for marketing by government regulatory authorities.
+The purpose of an Expanded Access Program is to provide patients who have a serious, chronic, or life-threatening disease or condition, or have other unmet medical needs, with a treatment option, which has not yet been approved for marketing by government regulatory authorities

 Expanded Access Program Details

 Karyopharm is committed to bringing its investigational medicines to patients, under a marketing authorization, as quickly as possible.

-Enrolling in a clinical trial is the primary way for patients to access Karyopharm’s investigational medicines prior to a marketing authorization by government regulatory authorities.
+Enrolling in a clinical trial is the primary way for patients to access Karyopharm’s investigational medicines prior to a marketing authorization by government health/regulatory authorities.
 To learn more about available clinical trials, visit clinicaltrials.gov and search by company, disease or investigational medicine.
 These clinical trials are needed to demonstrate that the investigational medicine meets the standards for safety and efficacy that government regulatory agencies, such as the U.S. Food & Drug Administration (FDA) or the European Medicines Agency (EMA), have established.
-Gaining regulatory approval and marketing authorization for a medicine is the only way to bring rapid access to the greatest number of patients who may benefit.
+Gaining regulatory approval and marketing authorization for a medicine is the only way to bring rapid access to the greatest number of patients who might benefit from it.